 • Heekyung Lee Ph.D.

-Currently postdoctoral fellow in Kim Knierim's lab at Johns Hopkins University
+Currently postdoctoral scientist, University of Maryland, School of Pharmacy (former postdoc in Kim Knierim's lab at Johns Hopkins University)

 • Hsin-Yi Kao Ph.D.